Northwest Railway Museum: Museum

 The Northwest Railway Museum was founded in 1957 as the Puget Sound Railway Historical Association.
 As part of a general reorganization, the museum took its current name in September 1999.
-The mission of the organization is to develop and operate an outstanding railway museum where the public can see and understand the role of railroads in the development of the Pacific Northwest, and experience the excitement of a working railroad.
+The mission of the organization is to develop and operate a nationally significant railway museum where the public can learn the role railroads in the development of the Pacific Northwest, and experience a railroad operating with historic practices and equipment.

-The museum's collection includes a variety of railway cars and locomotives that document the growth of the railway network in Washington from the 1880s through the 1990s.
-One of the items included is the Messenger of Peace Chapel Car which is listed on the National Register of Historic Places.
-It also includes a 3,000-volume library and archives that focus on the history of railroads in the Northwest and on technical and other engineering aspects of railroading.
+The museum's collection includes a variety of railway cars and locomotives that showcase the growth of railroads in the Pacific Northwest from the 1870s to the present.
+The museum also includes a significant 3,000-volume library and research archive that focuses on the history of railroads in the Northwest and on technical and other engineering aspects of railroading.
+On the heritage railroad, volunteers and staff members are trained in the use of historic operating practices, showcasing how railroads operated prior to the invention of technologies like two-way radios.